alibaba/innodb-java-reader/README.md

 }
 ```

-You can also providing a sql file path, the sql is DDL as SHOW CREATE TABLE <table_name>, the file can
+You can also providing a sql file path, the file
-contain multiple SQLs, the table name should match the ibd file name, or else the tool is not able to
+contains multiple SQLs, the table name should match the ibd file name, or else the tool is not able to
 identify the ibd file to read, you can generate the file by executing `mysqldump -d -u<username> -p<password> -h <hostname> <dbname>` in command-line.

 ```